 There are a few English speaking guides available for hire.
-Most of them worked there before the 2003 invasion and are happy to share all their information about Babylon and how much of it was destroyed by the foreign military forces.
+Most of them worked there before the 2003 invasion and are happy to share all their information about this place and how much of it was destroyed by the foreign military forces.

 Like all other Iraqi´s that worked in the tourism industry before 2003, so do they openly admit that everything was better under Saddam, a common phrase to hear in Iraq is “Saddam Hussein was a horrible person, but the Americans were so bad that they made Saddam look like an Angel.”